-The following policy is to be applied to all Grace Christian University On Campus students who receive a grade of an "I" for incomplete work in a course:
+The following policy is to be applied to all On Campus students who wish to receive a grade of "I" in a course:

-- All coursework is designed to be completed within the official date parameters set for the registered course. - An Incomplete grade may be granted when a student is prevented from finishing coursework on time by extenuating circumstances brought about by a specific event. - The student must have earned a course grade of at least "C-" as of the date of the event necessitating the request. - It is the student's responsibility to request an "I" grade prior to the end of the class and the professor's to determine whether the circumstances merit an incomplete grade.
-The faculty member will instruct the student to submit a Request for Incomplete Grade request form, which will be forwarded to the instructor for approval before the incomplete grade is processed. - A student who receives an incomplete grade for any course (some or all assigned work not turned in) will be required to turn in the completed work to the professor who taught the course unless other arrangements have been approved by the Dean or Provost. - On Campus Undergraduate courses must be completed within four weeks from the last day of the original semester. - Failure to submit the incomplete work by the established deadline will result in earning zero points for incomplete work, and the final grade will be awarded accordingly.
+- The student must have been earning a course grade of at least "C-" as of the date of the event necessitating the request. - It is the student's responsibility to request an "I" grade on or before the last scheduled date of the class and the professor's to determine whether the circumstances merit an Incomplete grade.
+The faculty member will instruct the student to submit a Request for Incomplete Grade request form, which will be forwarded to the instructor for approval before the Incomplete grade is processed. - A student who receives an Incomplete grade for any course will be required to turn in the completed work to the professor who taught the course unless other arrangements have been approved by the Dean or Provost. - Incomplete coursework for On Campus Undergraduate courses must be completed within four weeks from the last day of the original semester.
+Failure to submit the incomplete work by the established deadline will result in earning zero points for incomplete work, and the final grade will be awarded accordingly